2008: Solyndra officials donate hundreds of thousands of dollars to Barack Obama.

 "FYI.
 We may want to be measured in how POTUS talks about Solyndra on his California visit," adds Joseph Aldy, a White House staffer who worked for both Browner’s Office of Energy and Climate Change and the National Economic Council.

-"Before the decision was made to go to Solyndra, I had quietly reached out to some of the top cleantech firms to get their thoughts on potential locations, and Solyndra was a consensus choice because it has such a strong jobs story," Nelson writes.
+May 26, 2010: Greg Nelson, deputy director of the White House Office of Public Engagement, explains in an email to Valerie Jarrett and other Obama aides why the visit has gotten the green light amid all the warnings."Before the decision was made to go to Solyndra, I had quietly reached out to some of the top cleantech firms to get their thoughts on potential locations, and Solyndra was a consensus choice because it has such a strong jobs story," Nelson writes.
 "There was awareness of their IPO filings and audit, but not a lot of concern."

 May 26, 2010 White House video: President Obama speaks at Solyndra.